 - Clean and disinfect your surroundings, especially areas frequented or touched by other people.

-- NEW INFORMATION: Because of the recent discovery of new coronavirus variants, it’s important to wear a more effective mask.
+- Because of the recent discovery of new coronavirus variants, it’s important to wear a more effective mask.
 If available, use the higher-quality KN95 or N95 masks.
 If you are unable to secure the medical-grade masks or the demand causes a shortage for healthcare workers, it may be a good idea to use a second mask as an additional layer for protection.

 How are breast cancer patients affected by COVID-19?